romskidd/tab-title-tamer/PRIVACY_POLICY.md

 ## Payments (Pro)

-Pro licenses are sold through **ExtensionPay** (extensionpay.com).
-When you buy Pro or start a trial, the purchase happens on ExtensionPay's website: your email address and payment details are provided by you to ExtensionPay and its payment processor (Stripe) — **the extension itself never sees your payment information**.
+Pro licenses are sold through **ExtensionPay** (extensionpay.com), which manages subscriptions on top of **Stripe**, the payment processor.
+When you buy Pro or start a trial, the purchase happens on their site: your email address and payment details are given by you to them — **the extension itself never sees your payment information**.
 The extension only contacts extensionpay.com to check the license status of your account.
 ExtensionPay's own privacy policy applies to the data you give them: https://extensionpay.com/privacy

+### What I can see as the seller

+Because I am the one selling the licenses, the Stripe dashboard shows me the email address attached to a purchase, together with its payment history.
+If you have never bought anything, I have no address for you at all.

+That address is the only personal data I hold, and I use it to:

+- identify a license and answer support or billing questions;
+- occasionally write to you — to ask what you think of the extension, or to mention another extension I have made myself.

+I never sell it, never share it with anyone, and never pass it to an advertiser or an analytics service.
+Every message I send says how to make them stop, and writing to romskidd@gmail.com works just as well — as does asking me to delete your address entirely.

 ## What we do NOT do